ibm-cloud-docs/citrix-netscaler-vpx/getting-started.md

 10. Enter the ARIN information (or the equivalent organization in your region of deployment) for the IP addresses that you requested.
 11. Enter your contact information.
 12. Select your VLAN.
-   To ensure optimized utilization of your network resources, assign the {{site.data.keyword.vpx_full}} to the same VLAN as the servers where the traffic will be distributed
+   To ensure optimized utilization of your network resources, assign the {{site.data.keyword.vpx_full}} to the same VLAN as the servers where the traffic will be distributed.
 13. Review the order, accept the terms, and click **Place Order**.
 The {{site.data.keyword.vpx_full}} software appliance deploys with your selected settings.

 ## What's next